hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

+Does the god of ruin smile on this place?
+Is, perhaps,

 No insights into the nature of contingency and order, however profound, will conjure up a place to sleep.
 I remember that the cruise terminal has a small konbini, so I walk back and dawdle in